Inslee puts tighter restrictions on bars, eateries, weddings as Washington COVID cases rise

-OLYMPIA — Gov. Jay Inslee announced Thursday tighter restrictions on bars, restaurants, fitness centers, weddings and funerals as new confirmed cases of the new coronavirus rise.
+OLYMPIA — Gov. Jay Inslee announced Thursday tighter restrictions on bars, restaurants, fitness centers, weddings and funerals as new confirmed cases of the new coronavirus rise across Washington.

+And in a news conference with Inslee, state Health Secretary John Wiesman announced an expansion of the current requirement for residents to wear facial coverings to prevent the spread of COVID-19.

-Thursday’s announcements are the most sweeping rollback so far to the governor’s original four-phase reopening plan.
+Inslee’s announcement represented the most sweeping set of new restrictions so far to the governor’s original four-phase reopening plan, which has let Washington’s 39 counties reopen to varying degrees.

-And it comes as Washington sees its highest daily new cases of the pandemic.
+In his news conference, Inslee said experts have told him Washington is now potentially in a place similar to where Florida — currently one of the hardest-hit states with infections — was several weeks ago.

+“Our suppression of this virus is not at the level it needs to be to continue … to allow more activity,” said Inslee.
+“If we let the virus get even more control, it will have even more devastating impact over the long-term in our economy, and certainly in our health and the very lives of our loved ones.”

+The new numbers bring the state’s totals to 50,009 confirmed cases and 1,482 deaths, meaning about 3% of people diagnosed in Washington have died, according to the state Department of Health (DOH).

+So far, 870,763 tests for the novel coronavirus have been conducted in the state, per DOH.
+Of those, 5.7% have come back positive.

 Almost every part of the state is “on the path to runaway transmission rates of COVID-19,” state health officials said this week.

-To counter that, Inslee announced a host of new restrictions that includes:
+They also have said hospitalization rates have not increased dramatically because more young people are testing positive for the virus.
+But they worry that in the next few weeks, those people will infect older people who are more at risk for hospitalization or death.

+Inslee again Thursday encouraged younger people to limit their social gatherings to avoid spreading the virus.
+Health officials have “traced quite a number of clusters now to social gatherings” of young people, he said.

 - Limiting indoor dining at restaurants to members of the same household.
 People meeting from different households can still dine outdoors.